-- 70% on 6 assignments.
+- 65% on 5 assignments.

 - 30% on the project.

+- 5% on a mini-quiz during the last lecture.

-- There is no final exam as together, assignments and project will cover the entire course.
+- There is no final exam as together, assignments, quiz and project will cover the entire course.

 Students with marks of D, F or J will have the option of doing Additional work to improve assignment/project grades.
+Note how this extra work is treated as a supplemental exam and requires obtaining faculty permission!
 Assignments and projects will be judged on: